Large scale deployment of clouds to support scientific research

 Tim is responsible for the group at CERN, the European Laboratory for Particle Physics, which manages the compute infrastructure for 13,000 physicists around the world to support fundamental research.
 He previously worked as a Unix kernel developer at IBM along with managing large scale Unix production deployments and services for Deutsche Bank in Europe.

-His team is running the CERN OpenStack cloud which has been in production since July 2013 and is currently around 280,000 cores.
-This cloud provides processing power to analyse the data from the Large Hadron Collider and other experiments which produce around 60PB a year.
-The practical experiences are shared on the blog at http://openstack-in-production.blogspot.fr/
+His team is running the CERN OpenStack cloud which has been in production since July 2013 and is currently around 320,000 cores.
+This cloud provides processing power to analyse the data from the Large Hadron Collider and other experiments which produce around 70PB a year.
+The practical experiences are shared on the blog at http://openstack-in-production.blogspot.fr/ and https://techblog.web.cern.ch/techblog/ along with regular summit talks such as https://www.openstack.org/videos/search?search=cern

-During the past 5 years, I have been serving as a community elected member of the OpenStack management board.
-I was also a founding member of the OpenStack user committee for 3 years until September 2015 organising the first user surveys and ensuring feedback from OpenStack users to the community.
+During the past 6 years, I have been serving as a community elected member of the OpenStack management board and as a member of the OpenStack user committee for 4 years from 2012 until 2015.

-CERN has been a regular contributor to OpenStack in many different forms, from code to operations meetups providing details of our deployment experiences and feedback to the community on improvements.
+CERN has been a regular contributor to OpenStack in many diferent forms, from code to operations meetups providing details of our deployment experiences and feedback to the community on improvements including taking PTL roles such as Magnum.
+Engaging cloud operators and their contributions will provide a significant contribution to a sustainable OpenStack future.

-I have been a regular speaker at OpenStack events, keynote talks at several summits but also at many of the OpenStack days, local user events and participating in OpenStack working groups.
+I have been a frequent speaker at OpenStack events, keynote talks at several summits but also at many of the OpenStack days and local user groups.

-As a member of the board since it's foundation, I have been involved in many of the details establishing the OpenStack project.
+As a serving member of the board since its foundation, I have been involved in many of the details establishing the OpenStack project and the move towards a wider Open Infrasture scope.
 As a production cloud operator, I have brought this view to the discussions and representing the needs of this vital part of the community.

 The board provides the vital oversight of the foundation and business strategy with the individual directors providing the voice of the community in setting direction.
-Given a large board of 24, it is key that there continues to be representation of those who are running OpenStack in production, understands the challenges of the user community and appropriate focus is placed on areas such as the collaboration with other open source projects and interoperability to drive further adoption.
+Given a large board of 24, it is key that there continues to be representation of those who are running OpenStack in production, understands the challenges of the user community and approprriate focus is placed on areas such as the collaboration with adjacent communities and interoperability to drive further adoption.

-The adjacent communities collaboration work to encourage use of open infrastructure projects is key to the foundation's future success.
-OpenStack is rarely alone as an open source project in installations and lowering the barriers with other projects who share the same vision will encourage further growth.
+The adjacent communities collaboration work to encourage easier integration of open infrastructure projects is key to the foundation's future success.
+OpenStack is rarely alone as an open source project in installations and lowering the barriers for integration with other projects who share the open infrastructure vision will encourage further deployment growth.

 Tim has already been nominated by: